Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Consolidated billing includes:
     * Paying Account – independent and cannot access resources of other accounts
     * Linked Accounts – all linked accounts are independent

+#### Organizations API

+> The AWS Organizations API can be used to automate organization and account creation

+Useful API actions:

+* `CreateOrganization` – creates an organization
+* `CreateAccount` – creates an account that is a member of the organization
+* `CreatePolicy` – creates a policy that can be attached to a root, OU, or individual AWS account
+* `AttachPolicy` - Attaches a policy to a root, an organizational unit (OU), or an individual account
+* `InviteAccountToOrganization` - Sends an invitation to another account to join your organization as a member account

 ### Service Control Policies (SCP)